 Front load washers have long been the standard washing machine in Europe and Asia.
-They've been around in the United States for years but recent emphasis on water and energy conservation has put the washers in the forefront of washer manufacturer's promotions.
-Sales of the front loaders are increasing but nearly 75 percent of homes still have a standard top loading washer.
+They've been around in the United States for years in the commercial washer market but recent emphasis on water and energy conservation has put the washers in the forefront of the home consumer washer manufacturer's production.
+Sales of the front loaders are increasing, but nearly 70 percent of homes still have a standard top loading washer.

 As more homes give front load washers a try, there is a learning curve both in how to use the machine correctly and in how the washer works to clean clothes.

 One of the advantages of a front load washer is its energy efficiency.
 The washer uses significantly less water - only 20 to 25 gallons - than a top load washer that uses around 40 gallons.
 It also is able to spin clothes at a rapid rate to extract more water and lessen time in the dryer.
 But for many first time users, the very low level of water is disturbing.
 Quite often you can barely see any water in the washer.

 After you load clothes into a front load washer, the machine fills a small amount of water usually below the level of the door and begins to tumble.
 As the water is absorbed by the clothing, the machine sprays in more water to maintain the water level.
 For washers with automatic water level selection, this step is how the washer figures out how big the load of laundry is and how much water that load needs.

 Some washers allow you to select the water level and load size.
 But if you use too much water you'll be defeating the entire benefit of energy savings.